Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Summary and Conclusions

 \begin{IEEEbiography}[{ }]{Kejiang Ye} (Senior Member, IEEE) received the BSc and PhD degrees from Zhejiang University in 2008 and 2013, respectively.
 He was also a joint PhD student with the University of Sydney from 2012 to 2013.
 After graduation, he worked as a postdoctoral researcher at Carnegie Mellon University from 2014 to 2015 and at Wayne State University from 2015 to 2016.
 He is currently a professor at the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 His research interests focus on the performance, energy, and reliability of cloud computing and network. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Rajkumar Buyya} (Fellow, IEEE) is a Redmond Barry Distinguished Professor and Director of the Quantum Cloud Computing and Distributed Systems (qCLOUDS) Laboratory at the University of Melbourne, Australia.
+He has authored more than 850 publications and seven textbooks, including Mastering Cloud Computing published by McGraw-Hill, China Machine Press, and Morgan Kaufmann.
+Recognized as one of the world’s most highly cited researchers in computer science and software engineering (h-index: 178; g-index: 394; 168,800+ citations), Dr. Buyya is a Fellow of IEEE, a Foreign Fellow of Academia Europaea, and a Fellow of ACM.
+He co-founded five major IEEE/ACM international conferences—CCGrid, Cluster, Grid, e-Science, and UCC—and served as the Chair of their inaugural meetings.
+He served as the founding Editor-in-Chief of the IEEE Transactions on Cloud Computing.
+He is currently serving as Co-Editor-in-Chief of Journal of Software: Practice and Experience, which was established 55+ years ago. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chengzhong Xu} (Fellow, IEEE) received the Ph.D. degree in Computer Science and Engineering from the University of Hong Kong in 1993.
 He is the Dean of the Faculty of Science and Technology and the Interim Director of the Institute of Collaborative Innovation at the University of Macau.
-He has published two research monographs and more than 300 peer-reviewed papers in journals and conference proceedings.
-His papers have received more than 20,000 citations with an H-index of 75.
-His main research interests include parallel and distributed computing, as well as cloud computing. \end{IEEEbiography}
+Dr. Xu’s research focuses on parallel and distributed computing, with an emphasis on resource management for performance, reliability, availability, power efficiency, and security.
+His work spans servers and cloud datacenters, wireless embedded devices and edge AI systems , with applications in smart city and autonomous driving.
+He has authored two research monographs and more than 600 papers, which have garnered more than 25K citations with an H-index of 82, and has been cited in over 300 international patents (including 230 USA patents as of year 2024, per SciVal). \end{IEEEbiography}